 Look at BooHoo.com’s homepage:

-By assigning codes to time sensitive offers, BooHoo are assigning value to those codes.
-Customers might be more likely to transact sooner than later becuase of this value assignment.
+By assigning codes to time-sensitive offers, BooHoo are assigning a value to those codes.
+Customers might be more likely to transact sooner than later because of this value assignment.
 That’s thanks to the Loss Aversion phenomenon, people’s tendency to strongly prefer avoiding losses to acquiring gains.

 You’ve put the right product in front of the user, motivated them to purchase and removed all the friction in their way *but* left it unclear as to how to proceed.
 This is bad:

 The neglect of probability, a type of cognitive bias, is the tendency to completely disregard probability when making a decision under uncertainty and is one simple way in which people regularly violate the normative rules for decision making.
 Source

 8. Use https, add Trust Badges, use Testimonials